Editor Frequently Asked Questions (FAQ)

 What’s your editing experience?

 I have been freelance editing since 2018.
-I graduated with a 4-year degree in English Literature and Political Science an completed the Editing Certificate and Plain Language Certificate programs at Simon Fraser University.
+I graduated with a 4-year degree in English Literature and Political Science and completed the Editing Certificate and Plain Language Certificate programs at Simon Fraser University.

-Additionally, I also do continuous professional development at Editors Canada and Editors Toronto in Canada; ACES: The Society for Editing and the Editorial Freelancers Association (EFA) in the US; and the Chartered Institute of Editing and Proofreading (CIEP) in the UK.
+Additionally, I also do continuous professional development.
+Editors Canada and Editors Toronto in Canada.
+ACES: The Society for Editing and the Editorial Freelancers Association (EFA) in the US.
+The Chartered Institute of Editing and Proofreading (CIEP) in the UK.

 Furthermore, I am a public speaker about editing, with a particular focus on disability.